uvaai/ml2/20 Module 2/10 Neural Networks/content.md

 # Neural Networks

-*All the videos below are entirely optional, and will not be a part of the exam material.*

-For the past 7 weeks we've been studying the fundamentals of machine learning, including the required mathematical tools, core theoretical concepts and the details of specific algorithms.
-With all these fundamentals under our belt, we've actually also developed the language required to discuss one of the largest, most complex and most active area's in all of machine learning: Neural networks.

 While this is much too large a topic to fit at the end of this course, it also would be a shame to not show how far you've come, and that understanding the components of this very abstract algorithm is now actually within reach.
 The